Crabbox docs

 • agent=enabled=1;

-• description with Crabbox lease labels for list/touch/cleanup;
+• description carrying the Crabbox lease labels used for list/touch/cleanup;

 • tags=crabbox.

-If the guest agent does not report an IPv4 address or cannot execute the bootstrap script, provisioning fails and the cloned VM is deleted.
+If the guest agent never reports an IPv4 address, or SSH does not come up so the bootstrap can run, provisioning fails and the cloned VM is deleted.

-For a reproducible starting point, Crabbox includes a Proxmox-node helper that builds an Ubuntu 24.04 cloud-image template with cloud-init, OpenSSH, the QEMU guest agent, and common sync/runtime tools preinstalled.
+For a reproducible starting point, the repo ships scripts/proxmox-build-template.sh, which builds an Ubuntu 24.04 (Noble) cloud-image template with cloud-init, OpenSSH, the QEMU guest agent, and common sync/runtime tools preinstalled.

 Run it from a Crabbox checkout on a Proxmox VE node as root: